Construction and Applications of Billion-Scale Pre-Trained Multimodal Business Knowledge Graph: Benchmark: KG-centric Application

 \section{{\ours} Benchmark: KG-centric Application}

-To promote further research in developing plausible KG representation solutions to real-world applications, we present the OpenBG Benchmark, a challenging benchmark to facilitate reproducible, scalable, and multimodal KG research.
-We also conduct experiments\footnotemark[3] and release leaderboards\footnotemark[4] publicly.
+To promote further research in developing plausible KG representation solutions to real-world applications, we present the {\ours} Benchmark, a challenging benchmark to facilitate reproducible, scalable, and multimodal KG research. {\ours} Benchmark is sampled from {\ours}, covering most of the features defined in {\ours}.
+Specifically, {\ours} Benchmark is designed following three principles: (1) Key problems in business KG.
+We select tasks to address crucial academic and industrial issues that remain to be solved for business KG.
+(2) Business application-centric task design.
+All the tasks in the benchmark are selected based on business scenarios in Alibaba Group to address real-world applications.
+(3) Quality control in long-term maintenance.
+We utilize several denoising strategies and artificially review data to ensure data quality.
+Thus, {\ours} Benchmark is mature enough to be considered for industry-wide acceptance.
+We also conduct experiments\footnotemark[3] and release the leaderboard\footnotemark[4] publicly.